aiqc/AIQC/docs/pages/compare.rst

     </p>

     <p class="intro" style="width:90%; margin-top:35px;">
       MLflow has a nice user interface, but all it shows you is the fruits of your data wrangling.
+For example, even if you were conducting transfering learning using pretrained models, you'd still have to do all of the preprocessing and post-processing by hand.
     </p>

     <br/>